lwjglgamedev/lwjglbook-bookcontents-leg/README.md

 ## Source Code

-The source code of this book will be published in [GitHub](https://github.com/lwjglgamedev/lwjglbook).
+The source code of the samples of this book are in [GitHub](https://github.com/lwjglgamedev/lwjglbook).

+The source code for the book itself is also publishd int [GitHub](https://github.com/lwjglgamedev/lwjglbook-bookcontents).

 ## License